Is A Green Tea Energy Drink A Good Idea?

 - 4 cups of coffee.

-Energy drink caffeine levels range from 40 to 250mg of caffeine.6 Our Zest Sparkling Energy Tea contains up to 150mg of caffeine per serving, so you could drink approximately 2 and a half cans before reaching the recommended daily limit.
+Energy drink caffeine levels range from 40 to 250mg of caffeine.6 Our Zest Canned Energy Tea contains up to 150mg of caffeine per serving, so you could drink approximately 2 and a half cans before reaching the recommended daily limit.

 Drinking too much caffeine (over 400mg in one serving) can result in some undesirable side effects.
 Jitters, uncontrollable energy, insomnia, a fast heart rate (hearing it beat in your ears), and nausea are all common side effects of consuming too much caffeine.

 What to Look for In A Good Energy Drink